LucaTrussoni/MarketRiskLesson/README.md

 3-VarExample => an example of VaR calculation (in parametric and historical approaches)

-Notice: the workbooks do not work any more...
-I do not mantain them any more
+Notice: the workbooks do not work any more, and I'm not likely to mantain them...

 Year 2021.
 One notebook only: